Generic name: ciprofloxacin (oral) [ SIP-roe-FLOX-a-sin ]

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, call your doctor.
-Do not use anti-diarrhea medicine unless your doctor tells you to.
+If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.

 Ciprofloxacin side effects

-Stop using ciprofloxacin and call your doctor at once if you have:
+Stop taking this medicine and call your doctor at once if you have:

 severe stomach pain, diarrhea that is watery or bloody;

-jaundice (yellowing of the skin or eyes);
+jaundice (yellowing of the skin or eyes); or

-increased pressure inside the skull - severe headaches, ringing in your ears, vision problems, pain behind your eyes; or
+increased pressure inside the skull - severe headaches, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes.

 Common ciprofloxacin side effects may include:

-nausea, vomiting, diarrhea;
+nausea, vomiting, diarrhea, stomach pain;

 abnormal liver function tests.